MA in Child and Adolescent Development

 Project/Thesis or Examination Registration

-The approved Master's Thesis/Project format guide is the American Psychological Association (APA) - latest edition.
-Enrollment in CHDV 504 Project/Thesis course requires that the student file an Intent to Register form at least one full semester in advance of registration in these courses.
+Enrollment in CHAD 504 Project/Thesis course requires that the student file an Intent to Register form at least one full semester in advance of registration.
 For students intending to complete a project or thesis, a proposal must be approved prior to beginning the project or thesis.
 The proposal requires approval from the thesis/project sponsor, a second reader, and the Graduate Coordinator or Department Chair.
 Please see your list of deadlines and consult with a Program advisor.
-Additional information about CHDV theses and projects may be found in the Thesis/Project handbook on the Department web page.
+Additional information about CHAD theses and projects may be found in the Thesis/Project handbook on the Department web page.

 Check in the Department office for the policies regarding Report in Progress ("RP") grades and continuous enrollment.